canmom/canmom.github.io/_posts/rpgs/2024-05-15-whats-the-book-for-part-0.md

 Let me try and break it down into a tl;dw version.
 (I’ll brush past the lead-in which talks about <cite>The Stanley Parable</cite> and <cite>Severance</cite>, used to frame the discussion.)

 First up, **<dfn>ABA</dfn>** is an abusive practice inspired by radical **behaviourism**.
 In ABA, a behaviour analyst decides how a child *should* behave, and applies **crude reward/punishment structures** to get the child to do as they want, without trying to understand the underlying reasons.
 For example, an analyst may try to stop a child covering their ears when flushing the toilet, even though this is painful for the child.
 This analogy runs through the video.
-It is clearly quite personal for Huntsman, who I’m fairly sure is autistic themselves, and apparently worked at some point in attempting to apply the 'treatments’ cooked up by the behavioural analysts.
+It is clearly quite personal for Huntsman, who I’m fairly sure is autistic herself, and apparently worked at some point in attempting to apply the 'treatments’ cooked up by the behavioural analysts.

 Now, there is a perspective in game design that believes that the designer’s responsibility is to **create structures of rewards and perhaps punishments to push a player towards a specific intended experience** - i.e. 'incentives’.
 In this light, game design is envisioned almost as a kind of spooky mind control to create behaviour in players, though the methods imagined to do so are in fact very crude.

 The other element Huntsman introduces is the notion of ’**Suitsian games**’, after the philosopher Bernard Suits, which are self-contained rules structures creating interesting obstacles to reach some kind of arbitrary goal (for example: capture king, place ball in hoop), where the interesting aspect is the new 'agency’ created by the limitations of the rules.
 Huntsman argues that TTRPGs are *not* Suitsian games, and it’s a big mistake to act as if they are.

-They present some examples of **a disdainful attitude among designers** that players are like children whose behaviour is determined only by the game itself, despite all evidence to the contrary.
+She presents some examples of **a disdainful attitude among designers** that players are like children whose behaviour is determined only by the game itself, despite all evidence to the contrary.
 A particularly damning example is a podcast episode in which a game designer who is also an ABA behavioural analyst attempts to explain how games should more deliberately apply direct incentives in their design.

 This attitude, Huntsman argues, results in ***games*** (here books you can buy instructing you what to do) which **attempt to meticulously shape** ***play*** (the actual thing that happens at the table) to push it towards a very specific intended experience, often by rigidly defining processes for nearly every stage of the game, similar to a board game.
 This undercuts the open-endedness of TTRPGs, the major strength of the medium.